 This entry is part 3 of 4 in the series The BeatitudesBlessed are the meek, for they shall inherit the earth.
 (Matthew 5:5, ESV) Blessedness has always looked different in the eyes of God.
 Many of us would not immediately think of the word “meek” when considering those who will “inherit the earth.”
 We probably think of bold, boastful, brutish men who have drive and determination.
 A cunning general or a ruthless dictator.
 History shows...

-This entry is part [part not set] of 6 in the series Contemplating and Studying GodPsalm 77 contains many “thought” words such as “remember,” “selah,” “meditate,” “ponder,” and “muse.”
+This entry is in the series Contemplating and Studying GodPsalm 77 contains many “thought” words such as “remember,” “selah,” “meditate,” “ponder,” and “muse.”
 Asaph was certainly a thinker, perhaps a little too much for his own good in that his thinking often drove him to fear (see Psalm 73).
-Yet, he sanctified his much thinking and struggled within himself and the sanctuary until he gained the victory and ascended...
+Yet, he sanctified his much thinking and struggled within himself and the sanctuary until he gained the victory and ascended unto a right view of God....